sfago2024/www/content/_index.md

 * 63 workshops covering a wide range of topics.

-* Walking tours of Chinatown and The Castro, as well as opportunity to visit the San Francisco Museum of Modern Art (SFMOMA) and Mission Dolores.
+* Walking tours of Chinatown and The Castro, as well as opportunity to visit Museum of the African Diaspora and Mission Dolores.

 * Nine sessions presented by national AGO staff.